jbtrystram/devconf24-coreos-workshop/README.md

 ## 6 - Experiment !

-Feel free to experiment with the coreOS instance you have access to, it will be destroyed after the workshop ends.
+Feel free to experiment with the coreOS instance you have access to, it will be destroyed after the workshop ends.o

+## 7 - How to do this at home ?

+Coreos-installer will help you create ISOs with your ignition config embedded.

+We also have instructions for a bunch of platforms in the [coreOS documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/)